skateboard-hub/Agile-CA2/README.md

 ​
 ## API endpoints.
 ​​
-+ GET api/movies - Get all movie genres.
++ GET api/movies - Get the information for 20 movies from the API
-+ GET api/movies/:id - get the details of a specific movie.
++ GET api/movies/:id - Get the primary information about a movie
-+ GET api/movies/:id/images
++ GET api/movies/:id/images - Get the images that belong to a movie.
-+ GET api/movies/:id/reviews
++ GET api/movies/:id/reviews - Retrieve the details of a movie or TV show review
-+ POST api/movies/:id/reviews
++ POST api/movies/:id/reviews - Add a movie review
-+ GET api/movies/upcoimng/:page
++ GET api/movies/upcoimng/:page - Get a list of upcoming movies in theatres.
-+ GET api/movies/topRated/:page
++ GET api/movies/topRated/:page - Get the top rated movies on TMDB.

-+ GET api/peoples/popular/|page
++ GET api/peoples/popular/|page - Get a list of the current popular movies on TMDB.
-+ GET api/peoples/:id
++ GET api/peoples/:id - Get the primary person details by id.
-+ FET api/peoples?:id/images
++ GET api/peoples?:id/images - Get the images for a person.

-+ GET api/genres
++ GET api/genres - Get the list of official genres for movies.

-+ GET api/users
++ GET api/users - Get find all the users for the App.
-+ POST api/users
++ POST api/users - Authenticate the identity of user
-+ PUT api/users/:id
++ PUT api/users/:id - Update the user information in the App
-+ GET api/users/:username/favourites
++ GET api/users/:username/favourites - Find the the user's the list of favourite movies
-+ POST api/users/:username/favourites
++ POST api/users/:username/favourites - Add a movie to the user's favorite movie list
-+ /api/users/:username/movies/:id/favourites
++ /api/users/:username/movies/:id/favourites - Delete a movie from the user's favourite list

 ## Test cases.
 ​